-Nihongo Tadoku – Reading Nights at the Library
+Nihongo Tadoku is back! – Reading Nights at the Library

 Want to read Japanese books besides your textbook?
 Having trouble finding something entertaining that is also at your current reading skill?

 Our reading nights are just the starting point you need.
-Enjoy fun, engaging material for quiet, self reading.
-All books are graded for difficulty.
-At the conclusion, there is also a short period for discussion with peers.
+Enjoy fun, engaging material for quiet self-reading.
+All books are graded by difficulty.
+At the conclusion, there will also be a short period for discussion with peers.

 - Best suited for Japanese learners from elementary to upper-intermediate level reading ability

 If you are a Japanese-language teacher at a high school and would like your students to experience Tadoku, we offer a Tadoku session at our Centre Visit for Schools program.